-to all residents and business in the Municipality including a Municipality-specific website, traditional media outreach, social media engagement, in-person presentations, distribution of direct marketing materials, and the establishment of a consumer help-line.
+Finally, Mr. Carr discussed the education and outreach strategy associated with the aggregation.
+He explained that there would be broad based efforts designed to promote awareness to all residents and business in the Municipality including a Municipality-specific website, traditional media outreach, social media engagement, in-person presentations, 23 distribution of direct marketing materials, 24 and the establishment of a consumer help-line.
 He indicated that these communications will explain the purpose of this program and provide information on how to opt out of the program at no cost.
 Following commencement of the aggregation, he explained that all participants will have the right to opt out of the Program at any time without charge.
+25

 Mr. Carr noted that during the aggregation, participants will continue to be responsible for paying their bills and for providing access to metering and other equipment necessary to carry out utility operations.
-Participants are responsible for requesting any exemption from the collection of any applicable taxes and must provide appropriate documentation of such exemption to the chosen supplier.
+Participants are responsible for requesting any exemption from the collection of any applicable taxes and must provide appropriate documentation of such exemption to the chosen supplier.26